-- 1. The basic rule for Iteration Demo (Sprint Reviews) is simple functionality that isn't "done" per the "Definition of Done" cannot be presented no exceptions. - 1.
+- 1. The basic rule for Sprint Reviews is simple functionality that isn't "done" per the "Definition of Done" cannot be presented no exceptions. - 1.
 Although the meaning of "done" can vary from organization to organization, it usually means that the functionality is completely engineered and could be potentially shipped or implemented.

 - 2. If "done" has another meaning, make sure that the stakeholders understand it. - 3.
-When doing the demonstration, "done" might also mean that the demonstration shown in something that is "close to the production environment." - 2.
+When doing the demonstration "done" might also mean that the demonstration shown using something that is "close to the production environment."
+For a product development shop, it might mean something like "Demonstrations should be performed on End-User builds running on a clean machine." - 2.
 Be very careful about using a purpose built PowerPoint presentation to structure this meeting.
 Using PowerPoint (apart from being a potential waste of time generating the slides) typically gives the stakeholders the feeling that this is a more formal presentation, bordering on a sales pitch.
 This meeting needs to be different to this and so we need to be careful about signals we are sending when using PowerPoint.
 A better approach is just to use the artifacts that we are using to structure the demonstration.
-In other words, just show the Iteration (Sprint) Burn-down when talking about what happened during the Iteration (Sprint), just use the Team (Sprint) Backlog to schedule each of the demonstrations one after another and so on.
+In other words, just show the Sprint Burn-down when talking about what happened during the Sprint, just use the Sprint Backlog to schedule each of the demonstrations one after another and so on.